Custom Attributes in Entra ID -- Use Cases

 By DavidLundell October 1, 2025

-This article is the seventh in a series about Custom Attributes in Entra ID and will discuss the use cases
+This article is the seventh in a series about Custom Attributes in Entra ID and will discuss the use cases of each these approaches.
+There are seven use cases that have only one solution, three exclusive use cases for Extension Attributes, three exclusive for Custom Security Attributes and one for Directory Extensions.

 1. Names and aliases